Generic Name: phenoxybenzamine hydrochloride

 Initially, 10 mg of Dibenzyline (phenoxybenzamine hydrochloride) twice a day.
 Dosage should be increased every other day, usually to 20 to 40 mg 2 or 3 times a day, until an optimal dosage is obtained, as judged by blood pressure control.

-Long-term use of phenoxybenzamine is not recommended (see PRECAUTIONS Carciongenesis and Mutagenesis)
+Long-term use of phenoxybenzamine is not recommended (see PRECAUTIONS Carcinogenesis and Mutagenesis).

 How is Dibenzyline Supplied

-** Available as Levophed® Bitartrate (brand of norepinephrine bitartrate) from Abbott Laboratories.
+**Available as Levophed® (brand of norepinephrine bitartrate) from Hospira Inc.

 phenoxybenzamine hydrochloride capsule